Landslides destroyed many roads, including the Vunga Corridor, which is under rehabilitation.

 Currently, the nation is carrying out flood control measures while grappling with severe rainfall causing devastating floods.
 Due to the intense flooding, parts of Kenya, Burundi, and Uganda are in distress.
 In Kenya, 35 individuals have lost their lives since mid-March in floods that have impacted over 100,000 people, according to the UN.

-On Wednesday, April 24, Kenyan President William Ruto directed the formation of a multi-agency response team to deal with ravaging floods in the country.
+On Friday, April 24, Kenyan President William Ruto directed the formation of a multi-agency response team to deal with ravaging floods in the country.

-Between September 2023 and April 7, 2024, some 203,944 people were affected by flooding, with 19,250 homes and 209 classrooms destroyed in Burundi.
+Between September 2023 and April 7, 2024, flooding affected approximately 203,944 people in Burundi, resulting in the destruction of 19,250 homes and 209 classrooms.

 Since May 2023, when the country experienced severe floods and landslides, the Rwanda Water Resources Board (RWB) has been taking various actions to mitigate these disasters and construct infrastructure that can withstand climate challenges.